 To mark World Environment Day, TOMRA looks at the issues surrounding land-based plastic waste and how it is damaging both our wildlife and the environment.

-Reports suggests that roughly 80 per cent of all plastic waste found in our oceans comes from land, and the damage this waste is causing is a huge area of concern for our planet.
+Reports suggest that roughly 80% of all plastic waste found in our oceans comes from land, and the damage this waste is causing is a huge area of concern for our planet.

-Rightly there has been a huge focus on marine litter of late and the detrimental effects it has on sea life, however less noise is made around the impact that plastic waste is having on our land-based environment.
-Littering on our streets, in nature, as well as growing landfills may not be as well-documented as the huge environmental concern for our oceans, yet the impact it is having on our planet is just as serious.
-In fact, terrestrial microplastic pollution is much higher than marine microplastic pollution -- an estimate of four to 23 times more, depending on the environment.
+There has rightly been a huge focus on marine litter and the detrimental effects it has on sea life; however, less noise is made around the impact that plastic waste is having on our land-based environment.
+Litter on our streets and in nature, as well as growing landfills may not be as well-documented as the huge environmental concern for our oceans, yet the impact it is having on our planet is just as serious.
+In fact, terrestrial microplastic pollution is much higher than marine microplastic pollution - an estimate of four to 23 times more, depending on the environment.